evant/gradle-retrolambda/README.md

 Android Studio Setup
 --------------------
-Add these lines to you `build.gradle` to inform the IDE of the language level.
+Add these lines to your `build.gradle` to inform the IDE of the language level.

 ```groovy
 android {